 Lumbini, the birthplace of Lord Buddha

-Lumbini was inscribed on UNESCO’s List of World Heritage in 1997 as the place where Gautama Buddha was born in 623 BC.
-The sacred area is one of the holiest places for Buddhists around the world, and it contains crucial evidence about the nature of Buddhist pilgrimage centres from a very early period.
+Lumbini was inscribed on the World Heritage List in 1997, as the place where Gautama Buddha was born in 623 BC.
+The sacred area is one of the holiest places for Buddhists around the world.

 UNESCO is implementing the Japan-funded project for conservation and management of Lumbini, in collaboration with the Department of Archaeology and the Lumbini Development Trust.
 The Office safeguards the cultural assets of the Greater Lumbini Area, in particular of Tilaurakot and Ramagrama, both on the Tentative List for World Heritage inscription.
 We focus on archaeological investigation and establishing a strategy for inscription on the World Heritage List.

 A number of significant results have been achieved:

 The conservation of the three most emblematic monuments of Lumbini: Marker Stone, Nativity Sculpture and Ashoka Pillar.